 In contrast to the direct spectral problem, the inverse spectral problem involves recovering the unknown potential function $q(x)$ or the boundary conditions from given spectral data.
 This field was initiated by the seminal work of Borg \cite{Borg}, who proved that a single spectrum is generally insufficient to uniquely determine the potential.
 A more complete characterization was later established by Levitan and Gasymov \cite{LG} and Gelfand and Levitan \cite{GL}, who developed the classical reconstruction method using spectral measures.
 The field's scope was further broadened by Kac \cite{kac}, whose famous inquiry, ``Can one hear the shape of a drum?'', stimulated extensive research into the relationship between eigenvalues and domain geometry.
-Building on these foundations, P\"oschel and Trubowitz \cite{poschel} advanced the theory by establishing the real analytic isomorphism of the spectral mapping and describing isospectral sets as infinite-dimensional tori. {However, traditional inverse problem methods \cite{V-I2020,hald, AMIROV,E-K} are difficult to apply directly; while the traditional inverse spectral problem typically requires the complete spectrum, the associated inverse nodal problem \cite{P-T,YANGCF,he,yang,yang2,w-y,shen,C-J,C-T, P-B-R,tams} depends on a dense subset of nodes (zeros of the eigenfunctions).
-In real-world scenarios, such observation data is often sparse and incomplete.} { Compared with traditional inverse spectral problems, Problem (IOSP) exhibits superior applicability in real-world scenarios due to its minimal data requirements, necessitating only a single observation.}
+Building on these foundations, P\"oschel and Trubowitz \cite{poschel} advanced the theory by establishing the real analytic isomorphism of the spectral mapping and describing isospectral sets as infinite-dimensional tori. {However, traditional inverse problem methods \cite{hald, AMIROV,E-K} are difficult to apply directly; while the traditional inverse spectral problem typically requires the complete spectrum, the associated inverse nodal problem \cite{P-T,YANGCF,he,yang,yang2,w-y,shen,C-J,C-T, P-B-R,tams} depends on a dense subset of nodes (zeros of the eigenfunctions).
+In many real-world settings-including structural health monitoring, damage detection, material design, seismic wave analysis, and sonar detection—the observed data (e.g., frequencies, nodal information) are often sparse and incomplete.}